caizoryan/notes/new_talk.md

 Thesis: Understanding design vocabulary by reconstructing it in software.
 #### introduce yourself
+Hey everyone, I'm Aaryan.
+I'm a graphic design student.
+And I aslo code.
 #### Explain stuff
-// today I'm going to present a publication design tool that I've been working on
+Today I'm going to present a publication design tool that I've been working on and just break the tool down into the parts that make it whole and also talk a little bit about my process.

-Say: The tool is not a single application but more like several seperate mutations of the same codebase for different tasks.
+Say: The tool isn't a concrete thing or a single application but more like several seperate mutations of the same codebase that I've used for different tasks.

 But the thing that binds them all together is a shared vocabulary.

+Describe typographic (?)
 A typographic vocabulary encoded as code.

 #### show the stuff